cgrand/xforms/README.md

 Xforms allows a reducing function to advertise its support for key value pairs (3-arg arity) by implementing the `KvRfable` protocol (in practice using the `kvrf` macro).

 Several xforms transducers and transducing contexts leverage `reduce-kv` and `kvrf`.
-When used together pairs can be transformed without allocating them.
+When these functions are used together, pairs can be transformed without being allocated.

 <table>
   <thead>